wpeventmanager/wp-event-manager/readme.txt

 Fix - Issue related to the user sign in during the event submission process.
 Fix - Issue related to changing or customizing the permalink of your event.
 Fix - Issue related to editing fields on the event submission form.
-New - Option to modify present website theme with child theme is added.
+New - Option to modify present event website theme with child theme is added.
 Fix - Issue related to creating default image path filter for event banner.
 New - Feature to categorize events based on the type of events website visitor is added.
 Fix - Issue related to creating event template with elementor.
 Fix - Event calendar shortcode related issue.
 Fix - Issue related to the frontend event calendar dashboard.
 Fix - Issue related to customizing the event calendar template.
+Fix – Issue related to the available widget section on event Calendar admin panel.

 = [2.5] 15-1-2019 =

 Fix – Merged Frontend and Backend Field editor in Event Manager.
-New – jQuery datepicker added for calendar and Event Manager.
+New – jQuery datepicker added for event calendar and Event Manager.
 Fix – Bootstrap dependency date-timepicker removed for Event calendar.
 Tweak – SEO and lang translation compatibility improved for Event calendar.
 Tweak – Order by clause improved in event manager.